dekuNukem/STM32_tutorials/README.md

 ### ST-Link v2 Programmer

-You need it to upload programs into the STM32 chip.
+You need this to upload programs into the STM32 chip.
 Fortunately they are all over ebay and dirt cheap (usually less than $3 including shipping).
 Just search [ST Link v2 on ebay](https://www.ebay.com/sch/i.html?_from=R40&_nkw=st+link+v2) and it should look like this:

 ![Alt text](resources/images/stlink.jpg)